Get fresh insights, pro tips, and thought starters–only the best of posts for you.

 A group of large-scale German companies including BASF, Henkel, Siemens, and Roche has been hit by a cyber-attack as reported by Reuters UK on 24th July.
 The hack was carried out using a type of malware called Winnti having the potential to remotely access the computer network of the victims.
-The incident, while not an all-time-worst data breach is a frustrating reminder of the potential attacks that could compromise your most valuable data!
+The incident, while not an all-time-worst data breach is a frustrating reminder of the potential attacks that could compromise your most sensitive information!

 Cybersecurity crimes are increasingly becoming a day-to-day struggle for organizations.
-Companies end up being targeted regardless of their size, line of business or revenue.
+Companies end up being targeted regardless of their size, line of business, or revenue.

 Data breaches can be a scary ordeal for the businesses involved.
 From fines to customer loss and legal ramifications – the consequences can be brutal and long-lasting.
-Sensitive corporate data falling into the wrong hands could have catastrophic effects which may even threaten the very existence of your organization.
+Sensitive corporate data falling into the wrong hands could have catastrophic effects that may even threaten the very existence of your organization.
 You’ll have to deal with the financial repercussions and reputational damage caused by the data breach.
 Striving to rebuild the trust of customers and stakeholders is going to be the hardest part.

 Although you can’t predict how exactly the hackers are going to attack your sensitive data next time, understanding the threats can help you efficiently manage the risks.

 Knowing the cause is the primary step towards helping your organization tackle the threat of data breaches.
 Cyber-attacks by malicious outside actors tops the list.
-Hackers use various attack vectors to gain access to protected information (there are always new methods proliferating).
+Hackers use various attack vectors to gain access to sensitive information (there are always new methods proliferating).

 Most companies have unprotected data and poor cybersecurity practices in place, which can make them vulnerable to attacks.
-Despite the fact that there is no silver bullet to safeguard your data from cyberattacks, there are things that you can do to clamp down the risk of a data breach.
+Despite the fact that there is no silver bullet to protect your data from cyberattacks, there are things that you can do to clamp down the risk of a data breach.
 Putting in place adequate security measures can be a great starting point for data loss prevention.
-Implementing these basic safeguards can improve data security to a great extent:
+Implementing these basic safeguards can improve data security to a great extent.